civpronto/comms-black-mobile/training/module-12-anti-forensics.md

 </section>

 <section>
   <h2>🛠️ 3.
-Practical Anti‑Forensics (Within the Rules)</h2>
+Practical Anti-Forensics (Within the Rules)</h2>
   <ul>
-    <li>Use separate devices/profiles for truly high‑risk roles.</li>
+    <li>Use separate devices/profiles for truly high-risk roles.</li>
     <li>Limit the number of apps and services involved in sensitive operations.</li>
     <li>
-      Treat duress features as last‑resort tools and understand the legal context before relying on them.
+      Treat duress features as last-resort tools and understand the legal context before relying on them.
     </li>
   </ul>